Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Unbalanced Triangle Detection and Related Problems

 \begin{description} \item[Vertex-Unbalanced Triangle Detection (\UTD{}) Hypothesis] For any $\alpha\in(0,1]$, determining whether there exists a triangle in a tripartite graph with $|V_3|=n$ and $|V_1|=|V_2|=\Theta(n^\alpha)$ has no algorithm running in time $O(n^{1+\alpha})$. \end{description}

-\begin{remark} Detecting triangles in unbalanced tripartite graphs was recently used to reason about the hardness of a set-intersection problem~\cite{KopelowitzW20}.
-However, the hypothesis formulated by Kopelowitz and Vassilevska Williams considers edge-unbalanced graphs, while we consider vertex-unbalanced graphs.\footnote{For more details comparing the hypotheses, see \autoref{appendix:otherUTDhypothesis}.}. \end{remark}

-Unlike with \UTL{}, the \UTD{} hypothesis cannot only be used when a CQ in the union contains a cycle, but also when it contains a free-path.
+The \UTD{} hypothesis implies the \UTL{} hypothesis.
+See Figure~\ref{fig:hypotheses} for a summary of the connections between the hypotheses mentioned in this paper.
+Unlike \UTL{}, the \UTD{} hypothesis cannot only be used when a CQ in the union contains a cycle, but also when it contains a free-path.
 The following example, also left open by prior work, illustrates this case.